Nesalprabhu/youtube-data-analytics/README.md

-Here’s a detailed and professional README.md template for your project.
-You can customize it further as needed:

-YouTube Data Harvesting and Warehousing
+**"YouTube Data Harvesting and Warehousing"
-This project is a Streamlit application designed to harvest, store, and analyze YouTube data.
+**This project is a Streamlit application designed to harvest, store, and analyze YouTube data.
 The app integrates with the YouTube Data API and MySQL to provide a comprehensive solution for managing and visualizing channel and video statistics.

 Features
 Data Harvesting: